How to Avoid Overpacking Your Diaper Bag - Baby Chick

 Crinkle book and musical toy for babies

-For me, the hardest thing to figure out was how many toys and activities I needed to bring for my baby.
+For me, the hardest part was figuring out how many toys and activities to bring in the diaper bag.
 My son wasn’t the best sleeper and was always alert and curious.
-I didn’t need five toys, some books, or a lovey.
-He was happy to be looking out the window of the car.
+I did not need five toys, books, or a lovey.
+He was happy to be looking out the car window.
 If he got fussy, I gave him his stuffed caterpillar and pacifier.
 Sometimes, a couple of teething toys worked well when he was teething, but babies are pretty stoked just checking out their surroundings and looking at you.
 However, entertaining your kid gets a little harder once they hit the toddler stage.

-How to Pack a Diaper Bag for a Toddler
+How to Avoid Overpacking a Toddler Diaper Bag

-Packing diapers, a wet bag for accidents, and messy clothes until they’re potty trained is helpful.
+Packing diapers, a wet bag, and extra clothes for accidents is helpful until they are potty trained.
 However, ages 12-18 months need five to six per day, 18-24 months need four to five per day, and 24-36 months need two to three per day.3 Thankfully, that’s less space than diapers in your diaper bag.
-But you will replace them with snacks, snacks, and more snacks.
+But you will replace them with snacks, and plenty of them.

-According to the CDC, toddlers need something to eat or drink about every two to three hours or about five or six times a day.4 Depending on how long you’ll be gone, pack accordingly.
+According to the CDC, toddlers need to eat or drink about every 2 to 3 hours, or about 5 or 6 times a day.4 Depending on how long you’ll be gone, pack accordingly.
 Sometimes, snacks work better for keeping your toddler occupied than toys if you’re going on a long car ride.
 Pop out a delicious new snack when they start to fuss; I bet they’ll be happy in no time.
-And don’t forget their water bottle for drinks.
+Consider a reusable snack container and water bottle.

 Pack an Activity or Two